Before we continue, are you a travel agent?

 If you are not, we will display your search results on our website dedicated to the general public.

-- Free Child Offer: Two children aged 6-11 years inclusive travels free for each paying adult.
+Two children aged 4-11 years inclusive travels free for each paying adult.
 The free child offer must be requested at the time of booking the adult pass.
-Additional children aged 6-11 years purchase a Youth fare.
+The free child offer is NOT valid in conjunction with a Senior or Youth fare.
+Additional children aged 4-11 years purchase a Youth fare.
 Children under 4 years travel free if not occupying a seat / bed.
 Seat reservation fees still apply.

 Please click on Timetables from the top toolbar on our website.
 Please select the timetable you require (note Western/Eastern European timetables is the one for Europe).
 Here you can look up timetables for the trains you require.
 Please refer to our Timetable Help Sheet if you are having trouble looking up your train.
 Do not request for a fare as this link is only used for train times.
 For train numbers/additional information please tick the far left hand side box, and this will bring up train times, if reservations are compulsory and additional details.

 For trains: A travel day is midnight to midnight.
 You can travel on as many trains as you like during this period.

 A month on a pass is counted as a calendar month.
 For example, a pass that begins on October 15th, will expire at midnight on November 14th.

 How far in advance can a sleeper or seat reservation be made?

 A sleeper or seat reservation can normally be made up to 6-8 weeks prior to the train's departure date.

 Eurostar reservations can be made up to 120 days in advance.

 Thalys reservations can be made up to 90 days in advance.